dhlinhdn00/self-learning/Algorithm/LeetCode/Medium/Longest Unequal Adjacent Groups Subsequence II/README.md

 - $words[i_j]$ and $words[i_{j+1}]$ are **equal** in length, and the **hamming distance** between them is `1`, where 0 < j + 1 < k, for all indices in the subsequence.

+Return *a string array containing the words corresponding to the indices **(in order)** in the selected subsequence*.
+If there are multiple answers, return *any of them*.
 **Note**: strings in `words` may be **unequal** in length.

 ## EXAMPLE